-The center sharpness is sharp in its widest open at F2, and it was boosted at F2.8 and maintained very good sharpness till F8, F11 to F16 had very little loss in sharpness but still good while the sharpness at F22 worse than its F2 sharpness.
-The corner sharpness is good but not as sharp as its center at F2, changed the aperture to F2.8 did not boost the sharpness much, the lens has the best sharpness in F4 to F8 range, and its sharpness at F22 also softer than its F2 sharpness.
+The center sharpness is sharp in its widest open at F2.
+It was boosted from F2.8 and maintained excellent sharpness until F8.
+The sharpness from F11 to F16 had very little sharpness loss, while the sharpness at F22 was worse than its F2 sharpness.
+The corner sharpness is good but not as sharp as its center at F2.
+The corner sharpness at F2.8 does not improve much.
+The lens has the best corner sharpness in F4 to F8 range, and its corner sharpness at F22 also softer than its F2 corner sharpness.

-The lens has good control of CA in its center but it exhibits some purple/magenta CA in its corners at all the apertures.
+The lens has reasonable control of CA in its center, but it exhibits some purple/magenta CA in its corners at all the apertures.

-The Zeiss lens was fine to control the flare at its wide open at F2 to F2.8, but became weaker afterwards.
-From the sample shots above, you can see that the flares occurred from F 5.6 to F22, it is something that you just like it or hate it.
+The Zeiss lens is fine enough to control the flare at its wide open at F2 to F2.8, but it became weaker afterward.
+From the sample shots above, you can see that the flares occurred from F 5.6 to F22.
+It is something that you like or hate.

-With the 9 aperture blades, the Zeiss lens managed to produce the beauty circular bokeh even in F5.6.
-The rose shot below shows off the capability of the Zeiss lens for producing the creamy smooth bokeh.
-Have you fall in love with it after saw the creamy smooth bokeh?
+With the 9 aperture blades, the Zeiss lens produced the beautiful circular bokeh even in F5.6.
+The rose shot below shows off the creamy smooth bokeh produced by the Zeiss lens.
+Are you falling in love with it?

-The Sony RX1R is a great camera in lightweight and small form factor with excellent image quality.
-The nearly silent shooting experience offered by the leaf shutter is something that you will definitely fall in love with it.
-The external EVF is well-built and the finder screen quality is excellent which helps to shoot in bright environment.
-Using the EVF is pleasant but it drains the battery faster.
+The Sony RX1R is a great, lightweight, and small form factor camera with excellent image quality.
+You will fall in love with the nearly silent shooting experience offered by the leaf shutter.
+The external EVF is well-built, and the finder is handy to shoot in a bright environment.
+Using the EVF is pleasant, but it drains the battery faster.

-The only annoyed thing is the non-tiltable LCD screen.
-Shooting from extreme low level or extreme high level is a terrible experience.
-Although the battery life only lasted for 230 – 270 shots at maximum but bringing along 1-2 extra batteries will be enough for a whole day shooting.
+The only annoying thing is the non-tiltable LCD screen.
+Shooting from an extremely low level or extremely high level is a terrible experience.
+The battery life only lasted for 230 – 270 shots at maximum.
+Thus, always bring along 1-2 extra batteries to backup for a whole day shooting.

-However, the Sony RX1R is better for travel and casual usage, its image quality is on par or better than other full-frame DSLR/mirrorless but it is lesser than 500g and comes with palm-size small form factor camera body.
-Holding it to travelling around for whole day shooting is more relax and more comfortable than holding any of the Sony A7 camera.
+However, the Sony RX1R is better for travel and casual usage.
+Its image quality is on par or better than other full-frame DSLR/mirrorless, but it is lesser than 500g and comes with a palm-size small form factor camera body.
+Holding it to traveling around for a whole day shooting is more relaxing and comfortable than holding any Sony A7 camera.
 The nearly absolute silent shutter is another advantage over the Sony A7 series as it does not attract/distract others.

-When the Sony and many of us are paying high attention at the Sony A7 series and the RX100 series, and the RX1/RX1R seems to be abandoned, the Sony RX1/RX1R are still an unique and high quality camera in the current market.
-If the Sony RX1R has dust and moisture resistance (it should have for its premium price tag), tiltable LCD screen and the pop up EVF as we have seen on Sony RX100 Mk III, and faster auto focus performance, then it could be the best camera for travelling/street photography.
+The Sony RX1R is a unique and high-quality camera in the current market.
+Unfortunately, the Sony RX1R has not been updated for 3 years.
+I wish the Sony RX1R had dust and moisture resistance (it should have for its premium price tag), a tiltable LCD screen, a pop-up EVF as seen on Sony RX100 Mk III, and a faster autofocus performance.
+In this case, it could be the best camera for traveling/street photography.